 Ceylon is a tiny city located in the state of Minnesota.
-With a population of 299 people and just one neighborhood, Ceylon is the 482nd largest community in Minnesota.
-Ceylon has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+With a population of 298 people and just one neighborhood, Ceylon is the 482nd largest community in Minnesota.
+Much of the housing stock in Ceylon was built prior to World War II, making it one of the older and more historic cities in the country.

-Ceylon is a blue-collar town, with 37.07% of people working in blue-collar occupations, while the average in America is just 27.7%.
-Overall, Ceylon is a city of sales and office workers, transportation and shipping workers, and service providers.
-There are especially a lot of people living in Ceylon who work in sales jobs (22.41%), healthcare suport services (12.07%), and office and administrative support (5.17%).
+Because occupations involving physical labor dominate the local economy, Ceylon is generally considered to be a blue-collar town.
+38.94% of the Ceylon workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Overall, Ceylon is a city of service providers, sales and office workers, and transportation and shipping workers.
+There are especially a lot of people living in Ceylon who work in sales jobs (20.35%), healthcare suport services (19.47%), and maintenance occupations (5.31%).

-The per capita income in Ceylon in 2022 was $24,978, which is low income relative to Minnesota, and lower middle income relative to the rest of the US.
-This equates to an annual income of $99,912 for a family of four.
-However, Ceylon contains both very wealthy and poor people as well.
+The per capita income in Ceylon in 2022 was $24,446, which is low income relative to Minnesota and the nation.
+This equates to an annual income of $97,784 for a family of four.

 The people who call Ceylon home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Ceylon residents report their race to be White.
-Important ancestries of people in Ceylon include German, European, Irish, Norwegian, and Scottish.
+Important ancestries of people in Ceylon include German, Irish, Norwegian, Swedish, and Polish.

 The most common language spoken in Ceylon is English.
 Other important languages spoken here include Spanish and German/Yiddish.